back280/IO-SoSe-2015-fox-moulder/README.md

 ![](images/2015_09_22_BIlder_Github_slime_mold_1920x10802.png)

-I named my organism after special agent Fox Molder one of the main characters of the x-files series.
+I named my organism after special agent Fox Mulder one of the main characters of the x-files series.
 Cunning as a fox, physarum polycephalum, searches his ground for food looking for intelligent solutions.

 I had a lot of ideas but primarily I was interested if Fox Moulder is somehow adaptive and able to learn.
 So I sketched out my first experiments.
-Here are the first approaches
+Here are the first approaches.

-#### Visualise movement with uv light by adding fluorescent pigments to his food
+#### Visualize movement with uv light by adding fluorescent pigments to his food

 ![](images/2015_09_22_BIlder_Github_slime_mold_1920x10803.png)